 Know who is running!

 - Learn as much as you can about these individuals.
-One of them will represent you and your views in the Kansas Legislature.
+One of them will represent you and your views in your government.
 You can visit with them at a candidate forum, or send them an email.
-You can also learn more about them at ksleglookup.org, votesmart.org, ballotpedia.org, or openstates.org.
+You may also be able to learn more about them at ksleglookup.org, votesmart.org, ballotpedia.org, or openstates.org, or check local news sources for local candidates.

 Voting early does two important things.
 It makes sure your vote is counted if there's a blizzard on election day or you have car trouble.
 And it lets the candidate for whom you vote know they can count on you.
 They can spend their time engaging with other voters, instead.
 You may even get fewer phone calls!